hertzsprung/quo-vadis/slides.md

 ---------------------------------

-* slide with (continuous) flux form advection equation, and spatial discretisation leaving phi\_F unspecified
-* slide with 12-point stencil (with some TF style cells), and polynomial equation
-* slide showing how we use the mesh geometry to construct a matrix equation (put the polynomial equation at the top)
+* slide with (continuous) flux form advection equation, and spatial discretisation leaving phi\_F unspecified DONE slide with 12-point stencil (with some TF style cells), and polynomial equation DONE slide showing how we use the mesh geometry to construct a matrix equation (put the polynomial equation at the top)
 * rotating animation of polynomial surface from gnuplot (pausing for a while after a rotation)

 * slanted cell mesh with stencil for face near the boundary overlayed